YushuaiJi/UnIS/README.md

 2 You can run the following `AutoIS_MemoryUsage` function to obtain the memoryusge of index construction.
 AutoIS_Tree_Depth

-3:You can run the following `AutoIS_Tree_Depth` function to obtain the memoryusge of index construction.
+3:You can run the following `AutoIS_Tree_Depth` function to obtain the treedepth of index construction.

 If you want use